NC Zoo giraffe dies in accident

-One of the North Carolina Zoo’s giraffes died Tuesday after becoming tangled in a piece of equipment.
+One of the North Carolina Zoo’s four giraffes died Tuesday after becoming tangled in a piece of equipment.

 Keepers at the zoo’s giraffe habitat found Jamili, a 9-year-old female, unresponsive in her behind-the-scenes living quarters early Tuesday morning.

-Jamili died after she accidentally became tangled in a “mental and physical engagement item” used for the giraffe herd.
+Jamili died after she accidentally became tangled in a “mental and physical engagement item.”
 The item and others like it had been used “for many years with our giraffe herd without incident,” said zoo spokeswoman Lane Ragsdale.

+Keepers at the zoo use many products to create safe enrichment toys for animals to play with.
+The toy that Jamili became tangled in was made from a barrel, according to Guy Lichty, mammal curator for the zoo.

+“These barrels can be modified for many uses, including puzzle feeders, noise makers, and rubbing surfaces,” Lichty said in an email Tuesday.
+“To use layperson’s terms, they’re basically toys.
+And, as with children’s toys, we are very careful to scrutinize them for safety, e.g. sharp edges, toxicity, swallowing hazards, etc.”

 Jamili was a reticulated giraffe who was born at Cheyenne Mountain Zoo in Colorado Springs in 2008.
 She came to the N.C.
 Zoo in 2009 where keepers were “immediately taken by Jamili’s easy going personality,” Ragsdale said.